Pylons/pylonsrtd/community/testing.rst

 ==================

-The Pylons Project rather rigorously follows a testing dogma along the lines describe by Tres Seaver in `Avoiding Temptation: Notes on using 'unittest' effectively
+The Pylons Project rather rigorously follows a testing dogma along the lines describde by Tres Seaver in `Avoiding Temptation: Notes on using 'unittest' effectively
 <http://palladion.com/home/tseaver/obzervationz/2008/unit_testing_notes-20080724>`_
-which this document borrows heavily if not entirely from.
+which this document is based on.

 Tips for Avoiding Bad Unit Tests